Chart Configuration¶

 As shown in the figure below: First

-indicates returning the first value of the current time series chart query result, Last
+returns the first value of the current time series chart query result, Last

-is the last value of the current time series chart query result, clicking on the legend value supports ascending/descending sorting.
+is the last value of the current time series chart query result, and clicking on the legend value supports ascending/descending sorting.

 Note